jayfk/statuspage/README.md

     statuspage create --token=<yourtoken>

-You'll be prompted for the name and the systems you want to show a status for.
+You'll be prompted for a repo name and the systems you want to show a status for.

     Name: mystatuspage
     Systems, eg (Website,API): Website, CDN, API

-*Please note: name, bla bla bla*
+*Please note: This will generate a new repo under that name.
+Make sure it doesn't exist.*

 The command takes a couple of seconds to run.
 Once ready, it will output links to the issue tracker and your new status page.